 A lot of different spots have a chance of removal.
 Stains are another story and often are permanent.
 In essence, almost all spots are organic, and they attract soil like a magnet.

-The primary method of stain formation is surface stains, where the staining substance is spilled out onto the surface or material and is trapped in the fibers.
+The primary method of stain formation is surface stains, where the staining substance is spilled onto the surface or material and trapped in the fibers.

 The longer the stain material remains in the carpet, the higher the chance of permanent color change, even if all the original stain material is removed.
 Check out our Wow!
 Photos.

-Unknown spot by the customer, and a unknown time it's been setting there in the carpets.
-We think it was soot, and was unsure if it would even come out.
-Here's the results.
+It's an unknown spot by the customer, and it's been sitting there on the carpets for an unspecified time.
+We thought it was soot and were unsure if it would even come out.
+Here are the results.
 You might see a little shadow, but it's far better than before.